WRSomsky/WRSomsky.github.io/content/blog/0002/index.md

 rather than gladly deleting all the files in the current directory as an unadorned `rm` would.
 And seeing that error message, you will remember:
 "*Oh yes.
 That's my own alias.
-I'll have use `rm` and be very careful.*"
+I'll have to use `rm` and be very careful.*"
 (Or you could setup your `del` alias directly in the current shell and use it until you exit.)

 There are other limitations of `rm -i` as well.
-For one, it gets very tedious to answer `yes` to each file when you're deleting even a moderately large number of files.
+For one, it gets very tedious to answer `yes` to each file when you're deleting even a moderate number of files.
 In fact, you may develop a habit of just anwering `yes` automatically w/out carefully looking at what `rm` is saying it's actually going to delete.
 (Do you *really* read all those EULA terms and conditions